 On the plus side,

 Overall however, IMO, the balance of factors involving Shukra does not justify the cookbook recommendation to always wear the ratna of the bhukti-pati during its bhukti.

-Note that due to potential career-reputation benefits attending the lord of karma bhava, there are exceptions for the usual proscription against wearing Shukra-ratna when Simha governs the lagna; however, these specific Shukra exceptions *do not apply* in your nativity.
+Note that due to potential career-reputation benefits attending the ruler of karma bhava, there are exceptions for the usual proscription against wearing Shukra-ratna when Simha governs the lagna; however, these specific Shukra exceptions *do not apply* in your nativity.

 The exceptions to the no-Shukra-ratna rule for Simha nativities are delineated in the below quote from Dr. G. S. Kapoor.
 (1994).
 Gems and Astrology.
 Ranjan Publications, New Delhi. p.
 110